ychalier/notifpy/README.md

     git clone https://github.com/ychalier/notif.py.git
     cd notif.py/

-In order to use YouTube Data API v3, the script requires an API client, which you can create at https://console.developers.google.com.
+In order to use YouTube Data API v3, the script requires an API client, which you can create at https://console.developers.google.com/apis/credentials.
+For more information you can check the [documentation](https://developers.google.com/youtube/registering_an_application).

 You will also need an SMTP server to be able to send mails to yourself when a new video comes out.
 If you use GMail, you can use the host `smtp.gmail.com:587`.
 The script will then need your username and password to connect to this host, and finally a mail address to receive the message.